 IPVanish offers around-the-clock customer aid thanks to 24/7 support chat, a searchable knowledge base and email support.

 The provider offers a generous unlimited concurrent connections allowance.
 Extensive router compatibility is also available to protect all of your home or office devices via a single connection.

 - P2P file sharing allowed on all servers

 - No cryptocurrency payment option

 EXTRA-SECURE AND PRIVATE SERVERS:IPVanish provides an extra layer of privacy and security by owning and operating their entire server network, with no third parties involved.
 Fast, well-protected connections are the rule here.
-Their 7-day money-back guarantee should really be extended to the usual 30-day period.
+Offers a 30-day money-back guarantee.

 Read my full review of IPVanish.